-The call for submissions are now open for feature, documentary and short films.
+The call for submissions opens October 1, 2015 open for feature, documentary and short films.
 Selected films will be chosen by the end of March and announced in April.
-The 10th annual festival will be held May 28–31, 2015 at the Triplex Cinema, the historical Mahaiwe Theatre, the Beacon Cinema and other venues throughout Great Barrington and Pittsfield.
-The submissions deadline is March 1, 2015.
-The 2015 festival will mark the 10th annual event and plans to showcase nearly 75 of the best films that are currently being produced in independent filmmaking.
+The 11th annual festival will be held June 2-5, 2016 at the Triplex Cinema, the historical Mahaiwe Theatre, the Beacon Cinema and other venues throughout Great Barrington and Pittsfield.
+The submissions deadline is March 8, 2016.
+The 2016 festival will mark the 11th annual event and plans to showcase nearly 75 of the best films that are currently being produced in independent filmmaking.
 The 10th Anniversary will once again feature an audience award and a juried prize for documentary and narrative feature films sponsored by GWFF.
-The Juried Prize will carry a $5000 cash prize.
+The Juried Prize will carry a $5,000 cash prize.

 The Berkshire International Film Festival is for filmmakers and film lovers alike to be entertained, educated and inspired.
 BIFF seeks to celebrate independent film and to recognize and pay tribute to accomplished artists on both sides of the camera in the international, national and regional film community.

 The Berkshire International Film Festival (BIFF) is for filmmakers and film lovers alike to be entertained, educated and inspired.
 BIFF seeks to celebrate independent film and to recognize and pay tribute to accomplished artists on both sides of the camera in the international, national and regional film community.
 BIFF aims to provide filmmakers, producers, directors, writers and actors an environment to collaborate, present their work, and interact with each other and with film audiences.
 Specific priorities of the Festival are to showcase the most challenging and topically relevant documentaries each year, and provide a platform for Berkshire filmmakers.